Shaykh/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome on the Shaykh's blog

-I'm glad you are here.
-I plan to talk about ...
+This is the blog of Diaby Cheick Mahomed Lamine.
+In this blog the main opic will be about IT.